-Probe Relevant Properties of Encoded Protein Reference PR-1 Acidic, extracellular; function unknown most abundant PR protein in tobacco; >90% identical to PR-1b and PR-1c (Payne et al., 1989) PR-2 Acidic, extracellular b-1,3-glucanase, >90% identical to PR-N and PR-O (Ward et al., 1991) PR-3 Acidic, extracellular chitinase; also known as PR-O; >90% identical to PR-P (Payne et al., 1990) PR-4 Acidic, extracellular; unknown function; homologous to C-terminal domain of Win1 and Win2 of potato (Friedrich et al., 1991) PR-5 Acidic, extracellular; homologous to thaumatin and bifunctional amylase/proteinase inhibitor of maize; also known as PR-R or PR-S (Payne et al., 1989) PR-1 basic Basic isoform of acidic PR-1 (Payne et al., 1989) PR-O' Acidic, extracellular b-1,3-glucanase; approximately 55% identical to PR-2 group (Payne et al., 1990) Basic, glucanase Vacuolar; approximately 55% identical to PR-2 group and PR-O' (Shinshi et al., 1988) Basic chitinase Vacuolar; approximately 65% identical to PR-3 group (Shinshi et al., 1987) Acidic peroxidase Extracellular; lignin-forming (Lagrimini and Rothstein, 1987)
+(,, and et an, 1991) Probe Relevant Properties of Encoded Protein Reference PR-1 Acidic, extracellular; function unknown most abundant PR protein in tobacco; >90% identical to PR-1b and PR-1c Payne et al. (1989) PR-2 Acidic, extracellular b-1,3-glucanase, >90% identical to PR-N and PR-O Ward et al. (1991) PR-3 Acidic, extracellular chitinase; also known as PR-O; >90% identical to PR-P Payne et al. (1990) PR-4 Acidic, extracellular; unknown function; homologous to C-terminal domain of Win1 and Win2 of potato Friedrich et al. (1991) PR-5 Acidic, extracellular; homologous to thaumatin and bifunctional amylase/proteinase inhibitor of maize; also known as PR-R or PR-S Payne et al. (1989) PR-1 basic Basic isoform of acidic PR-1 Payne et al. (1989) PR-O' Acidic, extracellular b-1,3-glucanase; approximately 55% identical to PR-2 group Payne et al. (1990) Basic, glucanase Vacuolar; approximately 55% identical to PR-2 group and PR-O' Shinshi et al. (1988) Basic chitinase Vacuolar; approximately 65% identical to PR-3 group Shinshi et al. (1987) Acidic peroxidase Extracellular; lignin-forming Lagrimini and Rothstein (1987)

-the activity of the plasma membrane NAD(P)H oxidase and generates O_2^- .
+Mehdy (1994) described a model of how an elicitor produced by the pathogen attack activates a G-protein, which opens the inward-flowing Ca^{2+} channel.
+The flow of Ca^{2+} into the cytoplasm raises the internal level (at the μ M level) and activates a protein kinase that increases the activity of the plasma membrane NAD(P)H oxidase and generates O_2^- .
 Superoxide dismutase converts O_2^- into H_2O_2 .
 Both O_2^- and H_2O_2 are responsible for the active oxygen species response, which is believed to be a defense mechanism to kill the pathogen.
 In this normal defensive reaction, a subsequent system induces either localized lipid peroxidation per se or a membrane lipase to produce jasmonic acid or inositol triphosphate, which act as secondary messages to activate the defense gene products.

-Booker et al. (2004) found that G-proteins might be involved in the perception of O_3 in the extracellular region using A. thaliana G-protein null mutants.
-The activation of a passive inward flow of Ca^{2+} , e.g., by an O_3 -induced response, would serve the same function as activation of the G-protein.
-Once the level of cytoplasmic Ca^{2+} rises, all else follows.
-It is suspected that exposure of plants to O_3 does just that, as Castillo and Heath (1990) demonstrated - the in vivo fumigation of bean plants both inhibits the outward-directed ATP-requiring Ca^{2+} pump and

-- increases the passive permeability of Ca2+.
-It was thought that the calcium transporter system - 2 has a sensitive sulfhydryl group which, if oxidized, would alter normal Ca2+ movements. - In addition, Dominy and Heath (1985) observed that the K+-activated ATPase (believed to be - 4 involved in K+ transport) was inactivated by in vivo exposure to O3 and that inactivation was - 5 traced to a sensitivity sulfhydryl.
-Mudd et al. (1996) argued that several amino acids are very - sensitive to O_3 , including any with an exposed sulfhydryl.
-Thus, the O_3 -induced change in Ca^{2+} - 7 permeability may be the trigger to most, if not all, the wounding responses.
-However, the - difficult problem of proving that the cytoplasmic Ca2+ change is the first event in O3 injury - 9 remains.
+Booker et al. (2004) found that G-proteins might be involved in the perception of O3 in the extracellular region using A. thaliana G-protein null mutants.
+The activation of a passive inward flow of Ca2+, e.g., by an O3-induced response, would serve the same function as activation of the G-protein.
+Once the level of cytoplasmic Ca2+ rises, all else follows.
+It is suspected that exposure of plants to O3 does just that, as Castillo and Heath (1990) demonstrated - the in vivo fumigation of bean plants both inhibits the outward-directed ATP-requiring Ca2+ pump and increases the passive permeability of Ca2+.
+It was thought that the calcium transporter system has a sensitive sulfhydryl group which, if oxidized, would alter normal Ca2+ movements.
+In addition, Dominy and Heath (1985) observed that the K+-activated ATPase (believed to be involved in K+ transport) was inactivated by in vivo exposure to O3 and that inactivation was traced to a sensitivity sulfhydryl.
+Mudd et al. (1996) argued that several amino acids are very sensitive to O3, including any with an exposed sulfhydryl.
+Thus, the O3-induced change in Ca2+ permeability may be the trigger to most, if not all, the wounding responses.
+However, the difficult problem of proving that the cytoplasmic Ca2+ change is the first event in O3 injury remains.